 Critics claim solar energy is inconsistent due to cloud cover.
 But the reality is that all types of electricity generators – including gas and coal – can fluctuate or even fail.
 Frequency and voltage often fluctuate, the quality of gas supply (even air temperature changes) can cause gas turbines to change their output, and bad weather can impact conventional power plants or transmission lines.

 Energy storage in modern electricity grids stores energy when there is an excess of electricity generation, at other times drawing on that energy.
 Batteries can charge and discharge very quickly and the effect on the grid is to smooth out fluctuations.

 Grids are essentially “wobbly” but are stabilised through technology and as the cost of battery storage continues to fall, it simply makes good economic sense to install grid-scale battery storage on the Darwin-Katherine grid.

 In short, no matter what it is powered by – renewable energy or fossil fuels – the NT electricity system will benefit from storage.

-Territory's main electricity generator, Territory Generation, stated in their last Statement of Corporate Intent that they have already been exploring battery energy storage systems for the Darwin-Katherine grid.
+The Territory's main electricity generator, Territory Generation, stated in their last Statement of Corporate Intent they have already been exploring battery energy storage systems for the Darwin-Katherine grid.
+According to Renew Economy, Territory Generation issued a tender for a battery back in 2017 and remains in talks with the government over the project.
+Former CEO Tim Duignan has said the battery could potentially be sized at around 35MW and with 35 minutes of storage.
 They need to be supported in this endeavor.

 In other parts of the country, grid-scale battery and other forms of storage are proving their mettle.
 For example, the big Tesla battery in South Australia already beat fossil fuel generators to the task of supplying extra power to the grid when a coal plant failed in Victoria and is constantly clipping peak power demand spikes.